Sciss/Mellite-website/src/paradox/tut_soundprocesses4.md

 The action's body is invoked with an argument of type [`Action.Universe`](latest/api/de/sciss/synth/proc/Action$$Universe.html).
 This is the interface to the "outer world" of the body, a way to find and access other objects in SoundProcesses.
-It has the following methods:
+It extends the general [`Universe`](latest/api/de/sciss/synth/proc/Universe.html), which contains pointers to the cursor and workspace, and adds additional methods.
+Methods include:

 - `cursor: Cursor[S]`, if we have the need to issue new transactions (the action's body is called inside a transaction, so in most cases we don't need the cursor)
 - `self: Action[S]`, the action object whose body is executed.
 A common pattern is to use that action's attribute map to find other objects.
 This is what the example snippets are doing and is explained further down.
-- `workspace: WorkspaceHandle[S]`, if we need to access objects by traversing the workspace's root folder, for example
+- `workspace: Workspace[S]`, if we need to access objects by traversing the workspace's root folder, for example
 - `invoker: Option[Obj[S]]`, an object that functions as a "parent" to the action in its invocation; this is used by `Proc`, as we will see later
 - `value: Any`, a general interface for passing all sorts of data to the action.
 Again, we will see a use case later